 Test 4.1.7.b: Four and six parameter motion model

 In the proposed method, four parameter affine model with two control point motion vectors (CPMVs) and six parameter affine model with three CPMVs are used.
 The affine models are selected at the CU level by using an additional affine parameter flag if neighboring blocks are coded as affine prediction.
 If no neighboring block is coded as the affine prediction, four parameter model is only used for the affine prediction without affine parameter flag.
-Affine parameter flag is bypass coded to reduce the CABAC throughput.

 Alternative 6-param affine model is used and the indication flag is by-pass coded